 How to prepare for the GED test

 By the time you think you can go the GED path, contact a GED prep center in your area to see whether you qualify and, if you do, learn about their policies, registration procedures, cost, and so on.

-Probably the best preparation is offered by the facilities near you where GED prep classes are offered mostly free of charge in combination with, for example, this website’s free online lessons and practice tests.
+Probably the best preparation is offered by the facilities near you where GED prep classes are offered mostly free of charge in combination with, for example, this website’s free online lessons and practice tests that are generously provided by Onsego GED Prep, an online course that’s recognized by GED Testing Service as being fully in line with the latest edition of the GED exam.
 Prepare well, pass the exam, and get your GED diploma.

 How to register for the GED test